What is Dividend Payout Ratio?

 AT&T Market Value (Source: Bloomberg)

-Interpreting the Dividend Payout Ratio
+How to Interpret the Dividend Payout Ratio

 - Low Payout Ratio: Company is likely exhibiting high growth and reinvesting into its business, either as a defensive measure or to capture more market share from larger incumbents – in effect, the company is issuing fewer of its net earnings in the form of dividends, but increasing the likelihood of increasing its share price through other means (and causing capital gains for investors).